acdlite/react-remarkable/README.md

 - `source`  - Markdown source.
 You can also pass the source as children, which allows you to mix React components and Markdown.
 - `container` - Element to use as container.
 Defaults to `span`.
 - `plugins` - Array of remarkable plugins
-- `filters` - Array of string filters
+- `transforms` - Array of string transforms

 ## License
 MIT